Muckli-lab/NaturalSound-Stimulation/README.md

 # NaturalSound-Stimulation
 Stimulation Material for the Paper Vetter et al. (2020).
-Natural sounds used to stimulate visual cortex in Sighted Vetter et al. (2010) CurrBiol and blind Vetter et al.  (2020) CurrBiol
+Natural sounds used to stimulate visual cortex in sighted Vetter et al. (2010) CurrBiol and blind Vetter et al.  (2020) CurrBiol

 ## Description:
 Auditory stimulation code and sound files